'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 'I know if there is a man who could solve this mystery it is you.
 Now, if you will excuse me, I must tend to an engagement at the theatre.
 If you decide to seek accommodations elsewhere, I shall inform the carriage driver to take you there.
 There are many good hotels in the city.
 As for the police, I have informed them at the Police Station of your involvement in the case'.

-'If you have no objection, I would like to spend the night, and tomorrow, I shall find a room in a hotel nearby', I had requested.
+'If you have no objection, I would like to spend the night.
+Tomorrow, I shall find a room in a hotel nearby', I had requested.

 'Of course not!
 All your expenses at the hotel will be paid by me'.